Please note: The TRIAD Certificate is open to on-campus students only.

 - Complete Advanced Year field placement at TRIAD Identified site

-- Participation in at least one interprofessional/shared learning project opportunity and attend 2 IPEC events
+- Participate in at least one interprofessional/shared learning project opportunity and attend 2 IPEC events

 - Maintaining Good Academic Standing